Searching ...

 How Taxes work in Florida

-In Florida, each county sets its own millage rate, which is used to calculate property taxes.
+In Florida, each county sets its own millage rate, which is used to calculate personal property taxes.
 One mil equals $1,000 of value; expressed another way, one mil equals $1.
 The millage rates are the same across property categories, so a residential property has the same millage as an industrial property.
 Florida has 640 local governments (county, municipal, school boards, and special districts) that assess a property tax.

 The property appraisers in each county set the property’s value based on its anticipated January 1 value.
 Each property owner is notified in August of the impending tax bill via a yearly Notice of Proposed Property Taxes from the county property appraiser.
-It has the home’s value and proposed local millage rates.
+The tax notice has the home’s value and proposed local millage rates.
 After the local governments have finalized their budget estimates in late October or November, the county tax collector sends a tax bill to each residence.

 Florida’s Department of Revenue verifies that the information from each local government is accurate, approves its budget, and ensures the taxing rates comply with Florida Truth-in-Millage (TRIM) requirements.
 One TRIM benefit is it limits the maximum millage rate based on the per capita Florida personal income.
 In 2019, the maximum millage rate was 1.0339.